Jean Christophe Iseux von Pfetten: Hound breeding

 Pfetten was a joint master of the New Forest Foxhounds in Hampshire after Oxford and Junior master of the Equipage de Vens et Venaille for ten seasons from 1990 to 2000.
-Since 2000 he is Senior Master and Amateur Huntsman of the Equipage de Selore (Baron von Pfetten's Hunt) his family ancestral private pack of hounds based at the Château de Selore in St. Yan, Saône-et-Loire, France.
+Since 2000 he is Senior Master and Amateur Huntsman of the Equipage de Selore (Baron von Pfetten's Hunt) his family's ancestral private pack of hounds based at the Château de Selore in St. Yan, Saône-et-Loire, France.
 One of Pfetten's English foxhounds, Colonel, was named "Meilleur de Race" (Best of Breed) at the French National Hound Show (Fontainebleau June 2011).
 He was made a Champion at the World Dog Show (Paris July 2011) and became Champion of Champions at Bruxelles final show in October 2011, the first ever foxhound to win the title.
 Pfetten was elected president of the International Foxhound Association in 2012.

-Pfetten is member of the UK based Master of Foxhound Association (MFHA) since 1992 and his French pack of fox-hounds is an overseas member of the British Hound Sport Association (BHSA) since 2022.
+Pfetten has been a member of the UK-based Master of Foxhound Association (MFHA) since 1992, and his French pack of fox-hounds has been an overseas member of the British Hound Sport Association (BHSA) since 2022.

 Apethorpe Palace

-In December 2014, English Heritage announced that Baron Pfetten had bought Apethorpe Palace, a Jacobean stately home near Oundle in Northamptonshire.
+In December 2014, English Heritage announced that it had sold Apethorpe Palace, a Jacobean stately home near Oundle in Northamptonshire, to Baron Pfetten.
+The house was a favorite of King James VI and I in the 1600s.
+It had this century fallen into disrepair, and so was acquired and then substantially renovated, at considerable expense, by English Heritage.

 Simon Thurley, English Heritage's chief executive, welcomed the purchase, saying, "Since 2000 English Heritage has consistently said that the best solution for Apethorpe is for it to be taken on by a single owner, who wants to continue to restore the house and to live in it; especially one who has experience of restoring historic buildings and is prepared to share its joys with a wide public, as Baron Pfetten will do.
 Apethorpe is certainly on a par with Hatfield and Knole and is by far the most important country house to have been threatened with major loss through decay since the 1950s."
-Baron Pfetten has agreed to an 80-year commitment of 50 days' public opening a year, a far more extensive undertaking than usual.
+As part of the purchase agreement, Baron Pfetten agreed to an 80-year commitment to open the house to the public for at least 50 days per year, a more extensive undertaking than usual.

-Apethorpe Palace was a favourite residence of King James I and is now undergoing major renovation works solely funded by Baron Pfetten since 2014.

-Pfetten is a member of the Historic Houses Association since 2015.
+The house continues to undergo major renovation works, funded since 2014 by Baron Pfetten.
+Pfetten has been a member of the Historic Houses Association since 2015.